Basic usage

 Get active language

-To get the current active language, use get
+To get the current active language, use get method of language field:

 use leptos::prelude::*;